 The Protection of Children from Sexual Offences (POCSO) Act, 2012 came into force to curb Child Sexual Abuse (CSA) in India.
 Such offenses consider any sexual behavior with a child under the age of 18 to be illegal.

-A range of sexual illicit behaviors are included in Child Sexual Abuse (CSA), including fondling, enticing a child to engage in sexual conduct, intercourse, exhibitionism, involving a child in prostitution or pornography, and online child enticement by cyber-predators.
+A range of sexually illicit behaviors are included in Child Sexual Abuse (CSA), including fondling, enticing a child to engage in sexual conduct, intercourse, exhibitionism, involving a child in prostitution or pornography, and online child enticement by cyber-predators.

 Moreover, Child sexual abuse (CSA) is described by the World Health Organization (WHO) as “the participation of a child in sexual activity that he or she does not fully comprehend, is unable to give informed consent to, or for which the child is not developmentally prepared and cannot give consent, or that violates the laws or social taboos of society.”

 A child is defined as any individual between the age bracket of zero to eighteen years of age.

 India is home to over 19% of the world’s children or 42% (more than one-third) of India’s total population.
 Among them, approx 50% of these children need protection and care.